Modular $A_4$ Symmetry With Three-Moduli and Flavor Problem: Modular Symmetry with Three Moduli

 The quotient groups $\Gamma_N =\bar{\Gamma}(1)/\bar{\Gamma}(N)$ are usually called finite modular groups, which can be obtained from $\bar{\Gamma}(1)$ by imposing the condition: $T^N = 1$ \cite{Feruglio:2017spp}.
 The groups $\Gamma_N$ with $N = 2, 3, 4, 5$ are isomorphic to the permutation groups $S_3, A_4, S_4$ and $A_5$ respectively \cite{deAdelhartToorop:2011re}.
 It is worth noting that in string theory, the compactification of six extra dimensions on a toroidal orbifold $T^6/\Gamma$, where $\Gamma$ is a finite isometry group, such as $\Gamma=Z_N$, which acts with fixed point, implies the existence of three moduli $\tau_i$, $i=1,2,3$ \cite{Baur:2019kwi}, rather than just one modulus, as is commonly assumed in the literature.
 The existence of discrete modular symmetry on the toroidal background such as $T^6/(Z_2×Z_2)$ was generalized to Calabi-Yau space including multiple moduli fields in \cite{Ishiguro:2021ccl}.
 In this case, the modular transformation is defined by \be \tau'_i = \frac{a_i \tau_i + b_i}{c_i \tau_i + d_i}, \ee with \be S: \tau_i \to - \frac{1}{\tau_i}, ~~~ ~~~ ~~ T: \tau_i \to \tau_i +1. \ee The chiral superfield $\phi^\alpha$, as a function of $\tau_i$ transforms as \be \Phi^\alpha(\tau_i) \to (c_i \tau_i +d_i)^{-k_\alpha} \rho(\gamma) \Phi^\alpha, \ee where $k_\alpha \in Z$ is the modular weight and $\rho$ is arbitrary representation of $\Gamma$.
 For an N = 1 supersymmetric model, the superpotential is given by \be W = \frac{1}{6} Y_{\alpha\beta\gamma}(\tau_i) \Phi^\alpha \Phi^\beta \Phi^\gamma. \ee Because $W$ is required to be invariant under all modular transformation, the Yukawa couplings should be modular forms of weight \bea k_Y = k_\alpha + k_\beta + k_\gamma, \eea {\it i.e.}, \be Y_{\alpha\beta\gamma}(\gamma \tau_i)= (c_i \tau_i +d_i)^{k_Y} \rho (\gamma) Y_{\alpha\beta\gamma}(\tau_i). \ee

 In our analysis, we use the freedom of having three moduli with different VEVs and try to assign one modulus to each sector.
 In particular, $\tau_\ell$, $\tau_\nu$, and $\tau_q$, for charged lepton, neutrino, and quark sectors, respectively.

+It is important to emphasize that in our study, we treat the charged leptons, neutrinos, as well as up- and down-type quarks as unified left-handed doublets (\textbf{L} and \textbf{Q}, respectively).
+This approach stems from the observation that the compactification scale, where fixed points in the extra dimensions are identified, is much higher than the electroweak symmetry breaking scale.
+Another noteworthy aspect to consider is that in this scenario, the Yukawa couplings are generated through the overlap of the profiles of the relevant fields in their interaction at specific fixed points, each corresponding to a certain value of a moduli VEV.
+Consequently, we can have a Yukawa term denoted as \textbf{$Y(\tau_l)$} for the interaction involving the fields \textbf{$E$},\textbf{$H_d$}, and \textbf{$L$}, while a separate interaction involving the fields \textbf{$N$},\textbf{$H_u$}, and \textbf{$L$} occurs at a distinct fixed point represented by $\tau_{\nu}$, resulting in the corresponding Yukawa term \textbf{$Y(\tau_{\nu})$}.

 In fact, finding a mechanism that stabilizes the moduli fields at specific VEVs, at or near fixed points, in order to obtain a consistent physical theory, is an open question in string theory.
 The details of moduli stabilisation are beyond the scope of this paper.
 For more details about the moduli stabilization near the fixed points see \cite{Kobayashi:2020uaj, Abe:2020vmv}.
 As stated in the introduction, accounting for fermion masses and mixing simultaneously requires the free parameters in the Lagrangian to be fine-tuned.
 However, it was difficult to account for both lepton and quark mixing at the same time, so an attempt was made to focus solely on the lepton sector.